Managing Fear and Intrusive Thoughts in a Pregnancy After PPA or OCD

 The Fear of Reliving Intrusive Thoughts

-If you struggled with the scary, unwanted thoughts about your baby that are characteristic of perinatal OCD, you may live in constant fear of their return.
+If you struggled with the that are characteristic of perinatal OCD, you may live in constant fear of their return.
 You might even interpret any random, stray thought as a sign that the OCD is "coming back."

 Hypervigilance and "Scanxiety"